Waves of "Gay Liberation" Activity

 Started by Harry Hay in California, this grew out of 50s idealistic Communism.
 Recall that following WW2, existentialist, bohemian, counterculturists adopted Marxist idealism.
 The counterculture always mixes up populism and egalitarianism with its own elitism.
 (The French Revolution is the classic example)

 Following WW2, a lot of homosexuals were dishonorably discharged and mustered out of the military in California and New York—the coasts.
-They couldn’t go home because their blue discharge papers were stamped with a red H.

 In the summer of 1948, Hay was at a party where an idea was brought up to form a group called Bachelors for Wallace to support the Progressive candidate Henry Wallace.

 That group never formed.
-But a coupe of years later while he was at the Southern California Labor school where he taught music, he came up with the idea of the “International Bachelors Fraternal Order for Peace and Social Dignity” or Bachelors Anonymous.
+But a couple of years later while he was at the Southern California Labor school where he taught music, he came up with the idea of the “International Bachelors Fraternal Order for Peace and Social Dignity” or Bachelors Anonymous.
 Soon after the Korean War broke out, the political activists in California, calling themselves communist, put out a petition.
 Harry Hay took the petition to the beaches of Santa Monica and Venice.
 Hay saw that homosexuals could organize politically.
 Soon the Mattachine Society was formed.

 In its creation, the Movement harked back to gnosticism.